tabitatk/ManualIoT/README.md

 - Color in IF statement to ORANGE with RGB
 - Color in ELSE statement to PINK with RGB

-i uploaded the code and it works.
+I uploaded the code and it works.

 # 5.light on for multiple hours
 the only thing i still have left to do is make sure the lights will stay on for a longer period of time and then switch off in stead of changing in color.